helenelechene/Deep-learning-socratic-chatbot/README.md

 ### 3.1. ####

 A chatbot try to reproduce a conversation between humans.
 The aim of chatbot is usually to appear as humanly as possible, in other words, to try to pass the Turing test.
+A simple form of chatbot is Artificial Intelligence Markup Language (AIML).
 Thus, a chatbot largely relies on NLP algorithms.

 ### 3.1.
 Building the questions ###